 Food There is a choice of evening meal, and vegetarian, vegan and other diets are welcome.
 Breakfast may be chosen from a full Scottish menu.
 You don't need flasks for hot drinks.

 Walking will be light, although mountain walking for Ptarmigan and Dotterel is strenuous.
-June sees the birds typically on the highest tops, with up to a 6-7 mile return walk with around 1200ft of climb.
+This time of year sees the birds typically on the highest tops, with up to a 6-7 mile return walk with around 1200ft of climb.
 Guests can opt out of this excursion.